Never basking in the spotlight,

 This should be a great example for his followers and devotees, hopefully, ingrained in our minds and not just washed off our hair!

 DETACHMENT AND ROLE-PLAY

-Being a unique guru, Gurudev advised us to express gratitude to the hordes of people who came to the sthans for help and not the other way around.
-For him, these countless men and women presented us with the opportunity to perform seva thereby facilitating our spiritual evolution.
-Certainly, something to be grateful for.
+Gurudev, being a unique guru, advised us to express gratitude to the hordes of people who came to the sthans for assistance rather than the other way around.
+In his opinion, these countless men and women provided us with the opportunity to perform seva, thereby facilitating our spiritual transformation.

-As a Mahaguru, he was accepting of the many mistakes we made and of the antics of our past catching up to our present.
-He vocally expressed his displeasure and silently corrected our behaviour.
-Forgiveness came every night.
-Acceptance came every day.
-However, there were exceptions to this rule.
-Sometimes he pulled our ears to straighten us out.
+As a mahaguru, he accepted our many mistakes and the antics of our past catching up with us.
+Sometimes he voiced his displeasure and silently corrected our actions.
+Every day, acceptance came.
+Every night, forgiveness came.
+There were, however, exceptions to this rule.
+He would sometimes pull our ears to straighten us out.
 Even though these instances were few and far between, the punishments were reserved for those he considered his own.
 Malhotra ji, Rajpal ji, Santlal ji, Giri ji, and yours truly, were members of this privileged club.
-I am sure many others who have probably not shared their experiences with me yet.
+Probably many others have not shared their experiences with me yet.
 So, let the embarrassed be embarrassed!

 Gurudev was the flag-bearer of simple living and high thinking.
 He lived the life he preached.
 His words and deeds continue to serve as a spiritual compass for those in search of the temple within.